 Once you’ve read our guide about Americans traveling to Cuba, you’re probably wondering two things.
 One, what are the coronavirus travel restrictions in Cuba at the moment?
 And two, is Cuba even safe to visit?

 At the beginning of the pandemic, COVID-19 cases in Cuba were fairly low.
 Cuba even sent doctors abroad to help other countries weather the pandemic.
 In fact, the government reported just 146 deaths in Cuba in 2020 (in the US, the pandemic resulted in over 300,000 deaths in 2020).
+However, Cuba saw a sharp increase in cases during the summer of 2021.
+That wave ended in the fall and except for a spike in cases in winter 2022, cases have been relatively low.
+An aggressive vaccination campaign made Cuba one of the most-vaccinated countries in the world with more than 88% of the population fully vaccinated as of August 2022.

 But if you are going to travel to Cuba, then there are some COVID-19 travel restrictions that you need to know first.
 Plus, travelers should know a thing or two about what life is like in Cuba at the moment.